Consistent Signal Reconstruction from Streaming Multivariate Time Series: Consistency

 \subsection{Consistent signal estimate}

 As stated in the previous Sec. \ref{ssec:acquisition_system}, it is generally impossible to recover a multivariate signal $\bm{\Psi}\in\mathcal{V}^N_\rho$ from its stream of observations.
 Nevertheless, we can select a relatively reduced set of functions where the multivariate signal $\bm{\Psi}$ lies.
-Specifically, for every \textit{n}th time series and for any already received \textit{i}th quantization interval we can construct its associated hyperslab $\mathcal{H}^{(n)}_i\subseteq\mathcal{V}_\rho$ as
+Specifically, for every \textit{n}th time series and for any of its \textit{i}th quantization intervals we can construct its associated hyperslab $\mathcal{H}^{(n)}_i\subseteq\mathcal{V}_\rho$ as

 Then, at time step $t$, we can state that each signal $\psi^{(n)}$ belongs to the intersection of its so-far constructed hyperslabs.
 That is, $\psi^{(n)}\in\mathcal{H}^{(n)}_{1:t}$ with $\mathcal{H}^{(n)}_{1:t} \triangleq \bigcap^t_{i=1}\mathcal{H}^{(n)}_i$, as illustrated in Fig. \ref{subfig:diagram}.
 In this context, any signal estimate described by a function drawn from $\mathcal{H}^{(n)}_{1:t}$ is called a consistent signal estimate at time step $t$, or simply consistent signal estimate, when clear by context.
-This is because any reacquisition, i.e., processing the newly estimated signal through the same acquisition system until the same time step $t$, leads to the same set of already received $t$ quantization intervals, and conventionally, we refer to any signal estimate as consistent if and only if: i) it passes through all the (so-far) received quantization intervals, and ii) it is described by a function in $\mathcal{V}_\rho$ \cite{nguyen1993deterministic}.
+This is because any reacquisition, i.e., processing the newly estimated signal through the same acquisition system until the same time step $t$, leads to the same set of already received $t$ quantization intervals.
+Equivalently, any signal estimate is conventionally referred to as consistent if and only if: i) it passes through all the (so-far) received quantization intervals, and ii) it is described by a function in $\mathcal{V}_\rho$ \cite{nguyen1993deterministic}.

 Recall from Sec. \ref{ssec:signal_space} that $\mathcal{V}_\rho$ is constituted by splines of order $2\rho-1$, with $\rho-1$ continuous derivatives and $T_*$ knots located at time stamps in $\mathcal{X}_*$.
-For this reason, we construct every \textit{n}th signal estimate as a spline composed of $T$ pieces, or \emph{function sections}, as
+For this reason, we construct every \textit{n}th signal estimate as a spline composed of $T$ pieces, or function sections, as

 where every $t$th function section $g^{(n)}_t:(x_{t-1},x_t]\to\mathbb{R}$ is a linear combination of polynomials of the form

 with combination coefficients $\bm{a}^{(n)}_t \in \mathbb{R}^{2\rho}$ and basis vector function $\bm{p}_t:(x_{t-1},x_t]\to\mathbb{R}^{2\rho}$ defined as